cspr-rad/kairos-spec/info.md

 The projects:
 - Casper node deep-dive: What does a Casper transaction look like?
 Data limits?
-- Casper wallet deep-dive: How can we get L2 Txs (JSON blobs) signed with the user's private key?
 - Risc0 deep-dive
   * Benchmark running 10,000 small transactions, with GPU acceleration.
 Do we need parallelization over multiple machines for the PoC?